AI & Data Series · 🔥 High Demand · Standalone or Add-On

 7. Batch API: processing thousands of requests asynchronously at lower cost with OpenAI Batch and Anthropic Batch

-8. Rate limiting and retry logic: implementing exponential backoff, request queuing, and graceful degradation
+8. Rate limiting and retry logic: exponential backoff, request queuing, and graceful degradation

 9. Provider abstraction: building a unified LLM client that can swap providers without rewriting application logic

-1. System prompts: writing effective system prompts that define persona, behaviour, output format, and constraints
+1. System prompts: writing effective prompts that define persona, behaviour, output format, and constraints

 2. Few-shot prompting: selecting and formatting examples that steer model behaviour reliably

-4. XML and structured prompt formatting: Anthropic's recommended approach to organising complex prompts
+4. XML and structured prompt formatting: Anthropic's recommended approach for complex prompts

 5. Prompt templating: building dynamic prompts from user input and context using Jinja2 and f-strings

-9. Prompt injection: understanding attack vectors and how to defend against them in user-facing applications
+8. Prompt injection: understanding attack vectors and how to defend against them

 Embeddings are the foundation of semantic search, RAG pipelines, recommendation systems, and clustering.
-This phase covers what they are, how to generate them, and how to store and query them at scale using vector databases.
+This phase covers generating embeddings and storing/querying them at scale using production vector databases.

-1. What embeddings are: converting text, images, and structured data into high-dimensional vectors that encode semantic meaning
+1. What embeddings are: converting text, images, and data into high-dimensional vectors that encode semantic meaning

-2. Embedding models: OpenAI text-embedding-3 (small and large), Cohere Embed v3, and open-source alternatives (sentence-transformers, BGE, E5)
+2. Embedding models: OpenAI text-embedding-3 (small/large), Cohere Embed v3, and open-source alternatives (sentence-transformers, BGE, E5)

-3. Embedding dimensions, model selection trade-offs: accuracy vs cost vs latency
+3. Embedding dimensions and model selection: accuracy vs cost vs latency trade-offs

 5. Batching embedding requests: efficient bulk generation for large document corpora